 GDPR or General Data Protection Regulation has been the talk of the town recently.
-Just because it is a very big step towards the privacy of the common users.
+Just because it is a very big step toward the privacy of the common users.

 if he/she agrees to it, only then can they use their information.

 Though the policy of GDPR officially started in 2016, it didn't go into action until the 25th of May, 2018.

 If you are a user of WordPress, implementing GDPR to your site is a little bit trickier than other platforms.
 As you have to deal with lots of user data.
 As well as data collected by the WordPress platform itself.

 You will be glad to know that we have also adopted that policy and made sure that whoever uses our products, don't face any issues regarding this.
 If you are looking for a policy guide that you can use if you are using weForms you can find in the Check out our guide section.

 Scroll down there to see the weForms section.